LSLeary/lsfws/README.md

 ```

 ## XDG
-Unfortunately NixOS doesn't have declaritive configuration of xdg
+Unfortunately NixOS doesn't have declarative configuration of xdg
 mime/application associations yet, so to set `lsfws` as a default, run e.g.

 ```sh